boschglobal/luisy/docs/source/tutorials/databricks.rst

-Here, :code:`TaskA` and :code:`TaskB` read and write their data from and to delta tables and process them with spark. :code:`TaskC`, however, persits its output into a pickle file stored in dbfs.
+Here, :code:`TaskA` and :code:`TaskB` read and write their data from and to delta tables and process them with spark. :code:`TaskC`, however, persists its output into a pickle file stored in dbfs.

 Running a pipeline
 ------------------